Higher Education Act of 1965 Consumer Information

 The following institutions have current agreements with Crown College (subject to change):

-- Alexandria Community and Technical College – provides Crown College Law Enforcement students with a select number of Law Enforcement classes.
-Contract Registrar’s Office for details.)
+- Alexandria Community and Technical College (ATCC)– provides Crown College Law Enforcement students with a select number of Law Enforcement classes.

-- LEAD – C&MA – Centerburg, OH.
-A maximum of 30 undergraduate semester credits may transfer to the Crown College School of Online Studies depending on program of study.
-A Maximum of 6 graduate semester credits may transfer into the Crown College Graduate School depending on the program of study.
+- LEAD – C&MA– Centerburg, OH.
+A maximum of 30 undergraduate semester credits will transfer to the Crown College School of Online Studies depending on program of study.
+A Maximum of 6 graduate semester credits will transfer into the Crown College Graduate School.

 Please contact the Office of Admissions at email@example.com or 952-446-4142 for additional information regarding any of these cooperative agreements.